raindeer-rb/trees/README.md

 # Trees 🌲🌲🌲

 Terminals are so vague.
 You have commands, sub commands, args, flags and `ENV` variables.
-All seperated by spaces, dashes and equals signs... when really all you have is a line of text.
+All separated by spaces, dashes and equals signs... when really all you have is a line of text.

 CLI frameworks are vague too.
 You build your beautiful structure then map user input to those components.
-But now there's a translation gap between the structure you've defined and what the user types, plus it's difficult to get your structure to output the line of text that you'd like.
+But now there's a translation gap between the structure you've defined and what the user types.

 Trees just gets you to write what the literal user input will be, then breaks it down into a tree of commands, subcommands and options if need be.
 Think of your commands as routes with params.
 Think of the structure as a tree 🌲.